A liver transplant is an operation to remove your liver and replace it with a healthy liver from a donor

 - a single tumour no more than 5cm across

-- a single tumour 5 to 7cm across and has not grown for at least 6 months
+- a single tumour that is 5 to 7cm across and has not grown for at least 6 months

 A liver transplant is not an option if the cancer has grown into a blood vessel or spread outside of the liver.
 This is because there would still be cancer cells left behind in the body after the operation.
 So the operation wouldn't get rid of all the cancer.

-You might not be able to have a liver transplant if you have very severe liver cirrhosis (scarring of the liver).
+You might not be able to have a liver transplant if you have very severe scarring of the liver (cirrhosis).
 Your specialist will have to decide whether you would be well enough to get through the operation and recovery period.

 Assessment for a liver transplant

-Before you can have a transplant you have an assessment to check how well your liver is working and whether a transplant is the best treatment for you.
-You usually have these as an outpatient but you may need a short stay in hospital for this.
+Before a transplant you have an assessment to check how well your liver is working and whether a transplant is the best treatment for you.
+You usually have these tests as an outpatient but you may need a short stay in hospital.

-Having a liver transplant involves a lot of careful preparation from a number of different health care professionals.
+Having a liver transplant involves a lot of careful preparation from different health care professionals.
 You'll meet these people during the assessment.
-Take this time to get to know them and ask as many questions as you want to.
+Take this time to ask as many questions as you want to.
 This helps you go into the operation feeling well prepared.

 You'll have several more tests before your surgery, if you and your doctor decide to go ahead with the liver transplant.
 This might mean going into hospital a few days before your operation.